 - Weight loss

-By eating raw fruits, veggies, nuts, seeds etc., you are adding more potassium, magnesium, fiber, and plant chemicals that help to lower cholesterol and fatty acid levels to combat weight gain and elevated blood pressure.
+By eating raw fruits, veggies, nuts and seeds, you are adding potassium, magnesium, fiber, and plant nutrients to your diet.
+This helps prevent weight gain and high blood pressure by lowering cholesterol and fatty acid levels in your system.

-If you aren’t totally convinced about changing to or incorporating raw foods into your daily dietary requirements, would you believe that you are already eating them?
+If you aren’t totally convinced about incorporating raw foods into your daily dietary requirements, would you believe that you are already eating them?

 - Guacamole: this delicious dip is made with raw avocado

-- Salsa: fresh lemons or lime, tomatoes, peppers, and onions make up this favourite dip and snack
+- Salsa: fresh lemons or lime, tomatoes, peppers, and onions make up this favorite dip and snack

-- Sauerkraut: it is raw plus it has been naturally fermented to be more digestible.
+- Sauerkraut: it’s raw, plus it has been naturally fermented to be more digestible

-Unfortunately, most of these vegetarian favourites are not raw although many believe them to be:
+Unfortunately, most of these vegetarian favorites are not raw although many believe them to be:

-- Hummus: Chickpeas must be cooked in order to become sort and as a result are not raw.
+- Hummus is made of chickpeas, which must be cooked in order to become sort and as a result are not raw.
 An alternative to this would be a hummus made from sprouted beans instead of chickpeas.

-- Natural Sweeteners: Agave nectar, honey and maple syrup are often used as a sweet replacement for sugar however in most cases they aren’t raw.
+- Natural sweeteners such as agave nectar, honey and maple syrup are often used as a sweet replacement for sugar, however in most cases they aren’t raw.
 The best way to avoid this is to buy unpasteurized honey, which will be indicated on the label.